What is equity release?

 Common equity release misconceptions

-Myth 1: You can end up owning more than your home is worth -Many lendersender offer no negative equity guarantees.
+Myth 1: You can end up owning more than your home is worth - This isn't always the case, as many lenders offer no negative equity guarantees.

 Myth 2: You have to make regular payments - Incorrect.
 Unless you choose to make monthly payments, you won’t have to repay the loan until your home is sold.